Jack Dickey: Where is Ex-Deadspin Reporter Now?

 Who is Jack Dickey?

 Born and raised in the town of Guilford in Connecticut, Jack Dickey was working as an unpaid staff writer at Deadspin, getting paid “in sandwiches and an occasional bottle of booze” when he received an anonymous tip that alleged Manti’s dead girlfriend never existed.
 Therefore, Jack decided to investigate the issue further.
-With the help of his colleague Tim Burke, Jack set on to unravel one of the fastest spreading Deadspin reports ever.
+With the help of his colleague Tim Burke, Jack set out to unravel one of the fastest-spreading Deadspin reports ever.
 In the report, the duo broke the story that Manti’s long-distance girlfriend, Lennay Kekua, whom he met online, was an elaborate case of catfish in January 2013.

 Image Credit: Jack Dickey/Twitter